 What is OSI Model?

 Before going into security, it is necessary to know the basics of networking and its models - the OSI model.
-It is basically a hypothetical networking framework that uses certain protocols and mechanisms in every layer of it.
+It is a hypothetical networking framework that uses specific protocols and mechanisms in every layer of it.
 This model is used to divide the network architecture into seven different layers conceptually.
 These layers are:

 - Physical layer.

-- Data link layer.
+- Datalink layer.

 - Network layer.